leondelee/cervical_abnormality/data_annotation/README.md

 Purpose: Data annotation
 ## Usage
-You need install python3 on your PC.
+You need python3 installed on your PC.

 Choose a proper folder and type the following command in your terminal: